xchristopherhayes/request-sequencer/README.md

-# SequentialRequest - Typescript Utility for Sequential Task Execution
+# RequestSequencer - Typescript Utility for Sequential Task Execution

 ## Overview

-`SequentialRequest` is a Typescript utility that allows you to handle a sequence of tasks(function or promise) in a defined order with support for error handling.
+`RequestSequencer` is a Typescript utility that allows you to handle a sequence of tasks(function or promise) in a defined order with support for error handling.

 ## Features